margoliashlab/spikesorting_klusta_phy/README.md

     source activate phy
     phy kwik-gui test.kwik

 To scale the waveform in TraceView, use your right mouse button.
 The Increase/Narrow in the menu doesn't work for single channel data (that's what they told me on the mailing list).
 You can look at PCA in FeatureView, for example selecting a few clusters at once.
-Then you might want to cut out a part of the cluster (repeated ctrl+click creates a polygon), then Split the cluster and maybe Merge with some other cluster.
+Then you might want to cut out a part of the cluster (repeated ctrl+click creates a polygon), then Split the cluster and maybe Merge with some other cluster. _Remember to save_, otherwise it's all gone (Clustering -> Save).

+### Putting the results back into your arf file

+Use the postprocessing script included here.
+You should only need to change paths of the files.
+If you have more than one shank in your prb file, then you will have multiple channel groups.
+Either run the script a few times, changing 0 to 1 etc. in the `channel_group_prefix`, or do a for loop.

+The script will put spikes corresponding to each entry into that entry, as dataset of name `dset_name`.
+You could add commandline option parsing, to make it easier.
+So if you want to have multiple channel groups, you need to change the name.
+Of course be careful, because once you add a dataset to an arf file, it's hard to get rid of it.
+Maybe backup you data first.
+And then you can look at your spikes in arfview!